emielmolenaar/phpcs-laravel/README.md

 `composer require --dev emielmolenaar/phpcs-laravel`

-Afterwards, you may run `php vendor/bin/phpcs -i` and see `phpcs-laravel` listed as an installed ruleset.
+Afterwards, run `php vendor/bin/phpcs -i` to verify that `phpcs-laravel` is listed as an installed ruleset.

 You may now use the ruleset like so:

-`php vendor/bin/phpcs --standard=phpcs-laravel my_file.php`
+`php vendor/bin/phpcs --standard=phpcs-laravel app/

-_Note_, If you're installing globally with Composer you can simply do `phpcs -i`.

 Contributions welcome.